Karthikeya108/gdpr-databricks-dip/README.md

       | target_schema    | default    |
       | free_text    | freetext    |
       | privileged_group_name    | prod-privileged-users    |

+    Option 3: Create a workflow with the [JSON definition](worklflow/create_databricks_job.json) using the Jobs API create endpoint or Databricks CLI.
+Please note that recreating this job requires you to update the highlighted identifiers with the right values.

 5. Observe the results: Browse the bronze and silver tables in the specified catalog/schema.